elsampsa/valkka-examples/docker/README.md

 ## TODO

-Would make more sense to have one docker image for building and another with just the package installed (without the build env installs)
+Most sense would make to create autobuilds (artifacts) into the libValkka main git repo always upon a merge into the main branch